lvh/lvh.github.io/about.rst

 .. description:
 .. type: text

-Hi!
-I'm Laurens, but most folks call me ``lvh``.
+Hi, I'm ``lvh``.
 I'm a Principal at `Latacora`_.
 If you're interested in building a security team for your startup, you should come talk to us.
 I do work in information security (particularly cryptography) and distributed systems.
-My beard solves discrete logs in fields of small characteristic.
+Currently I spend most of my time working on SecOps tooling.

-I'm a Fellow of the `Python Software Foundation`_, and wear a number of hats at PyCon_.
+I'm a Fellow of the `Python Software Foundation`_, and wore a number of hats at PyCon_.
 These days, I mostly write Clojure.
-I'm a fan of Haskell and ML.
 I write C in anger, and am really looking forward to the day where Rust means I will never have to do so again.

 Feel free to send me an e-mail at my `personal address`_ (``_@lvh.io``) or my `work address`_ (``lvh@latacora.com``).